Kickass Baker

 How to make the Best Challah Bread recipe

 Make Flour Paste: Whisk water and flour in a small bowl until no lumps remain.
-Microwave, whisking every 20 seconds, until mixture thickens to a stiff, smooth, pudding-like consistency that forms a mound when dropped from the end of a whisk into the bowl, about 40 to 80 seconds.
+Microwave, whisking every 20 seconds, until mixture thickens to a stiff, smooth, pudding-like consistency.

-Make the Dough: In the bowl of a stand mixer, whisk together the flour paste from Step 1, water and vegetable oil.
+In the bowl of a stand mixer, whisk together the flour paste from Step 1, water and vegetable oil.
 Then add the egg and egg yolks.
 Whisk well until combined.
+Then

-After the 20 minutes, remove the towel and add the sugar and salt to the bowl.
-Knead on medium speed for 9 minutes.
+Add the sugar and salt to the bowl and knead for 9 minutes.

 Challah dough ready to be proofed.